The lost immortals

 The book What If?1, by Randall Munroe, compiles a collection of crazy scientific hypotheticals, paired with thorough discussions of what might happen if these situations occurred.
-Here is an example, called “Lost Immortals”.
+One such hypothetical, called “Lost Immortals”, ponders how two immortal humans might find each other if they were stranded in different locations of an uninhabited planet.

 In the previous two modules, we have harnessed the power of randomness to answer to practical questions.
 Munroe’s approach exemplifies a randomized algorithm, or a method that uses randomness to solve a problem.

-In fact, Munroe’s randomized algorithm for Lost Immortals is inspired by nature; he calls his approach “be an ant” because it mimics how ants explore their environment for resources.
-However, in this module, we will see that this algorithm is also similar to the method of exploration taken by a much smaller organism: our old friend E. coli.
+In fact, Munroe’s randomized algorithm is inspired by nature; he calls his approach “be an ant” because it mimics how ants explore their environment for resources.
+However, in this module, we will see that the lost immortals’ algorithm is also similar to the method of exploration taken by a much smaller organism: our old friend E. coli.

-Like other prokaryotes, E. coli is tiny, with a rod-shaped body that is 2µm long and 0.25 to 1µm wide.2 In exploring a vast world with sparse resources, E. coli finds itself in a situation comparable to Munroe’s immortals.
+Like other prokaryotes, E. coli is tiny, with a rod-shaped body that is 2µm long and 0.25 to 1µm wide.2 In exploring a vast world with sparse resources, E. coli finds itself in a situation comparable to that of the lost immortals.

 The video below shows a collection of E. coli surrounding a sugar crystal.
 Think of this video the next time you leave a slice of cake out overnight on the kitchen counter!